hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 are relevant to the use case of real-time stream processing.

-As a quick recap, in Part 1 we tested the basic functionality of Hazelcast Jet, sliding window aggregation, on two types of workload: lightweight with a focus on low latency, and heavyweight with a focus on the data pipeline keeping up with high throughput and large aggregation state.
+As a quick recap, in Part 1 we tested the basic functionality of Hazelcast Jet (sliding window aggregation) on two types of workload: lightweight with a focus on low latency, and heavyweight with a focus on the data pipeline keeping up with high throughput and large aggregation state.
 For the low-latency benchmarks we chose the JDK 14 as the most